Mincheol2/VAAE/README.md

 cf) Teacher Forcing is the technique where the target word is passed as the next input to the decoder

-### Make Loss.py
+### Loss.py

 - We can use generalized alpha-divergence.
 (For details, see that file.)

-### Result (loss.txt)
+### Result (& generate loss.txt)

-- I use tqdm bar : It is very simple module.
+- Use tqdm time bar : It is very simple module.
 In training process, you can see the remaining time.

 - I think we don't need to use 'recon' set in this model.
 We use only train/test set.